MexLinker/dissertation/notes_by_Max/framework_before_midterm.md

 ### todo

-- Follow girlfriend’s idea: Structure the passage with chapters/sections.      also you need a chart of all of your theories
+1. Follow girlfriend’s idea: Structure the passage with chapters/sections.      also you need a chart of all of your theories

+2. I may ask for help to Prof.Fu, bcs I saw potential of his guidance on **locate the research meaning big picture**.